vicjohnson1213/Ideas/Websites.md

 - Generate codes for text, urls, etc.

+### Quote Library

+A little library app/site to collect and search quotes.

+- Tags
+- Authors

 ### Weighted percentage calculator

 - Enter weight by percent or quantity (quantity would require the app to calculate the percent).